- PHP Basics

 PHP fwrite() Syntax

-The syntax of fwrite() function in PHP, is:
+The syntax of the fwrite() function in PHP is:

 fwrite(filePointer, text, length)

-The first two (filePointer and text) parameters are required, whereas the last (length) parameter is optional.
+The first two parameters (filePointer and text) are required, but the last one (length) is not (optional).

-Note - The text parameter is the content/text that has to be written in the file.
+Note: The text parameter is the content or text that has to be written in the file.

 The fwrite() function returns the number of bytes (characters) written to the file.
 For example: